 Published August 16, 2023

 Wondering how to figure out what size generator you need?
-With this sizing buying guide, including a printable worksheet to calculate wattage of your devices, you'll learn how to choose the right size generator for your needs.
+Learn how to choose the right size generator for your needs with this sizing guide.

 A Generac whole-home generator outside of a home at night.